olekatpyle/mylin/README.md

 - man-db
 - man-pages

-After the base install is completed create user mox give it a password and edit the sudoers file.
+After the base install is completed create user mox give it a password and edit the sudoers file to grant sudo priv.

 ```bash
 useradd -m -G wheel mox